Chronois485/Chronois485/README.md

 - I’m interested in programing some stuf and engeniring
 - I’m currently learning java and how to conrol arduino with python
 - Pronouns: Chronos
+- Fun fact: that symbol at the top of my avatar means alchemy

 <!---
 Chronois485/Chronois485 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.